cn0047/eop/README.md

-Common stuff between all approaches - workflow: here I have one controller which calls service function which works like a facade and performs sign up in:
+Common stuff between all approaches - workflow: here I have one controller which calls service function which works like a facade and performs sign up into:

 * facebook
 * twitter